Martyn’s Law will have significant impacts for risk managers, UK businesses, insurers, and brokers. Here’s everything you need to know

 What it means for businesses

 Martyn’s Law is designed to protect the public in places where they congregate by placing requirements on venues to adopt resilience measures against terrorism.
-In the current draft form of the legislation, any venue with a capacity for more than 100 people that is being used for a purpose listed in the bill, such as entertainment, leisure, or food and drink, will have to comply.

 The bill represents a significant shift in how businesses will be required to consider the risk of terrorist activity, with the insurance sector having an important role to play in facilitating increased resilience by taking the opportunity to educate insureds.